bjornvester/xjc-gradle-plugin/README.md

 A Gradle plugin for running the XJC binding compiler to generate Java source code from XML schemas (xsd files) using JAXB.

 ## Requirements and features
-* **The plugin requires Gradle version 5.6 or later**.
+* **The plugin requires Gradle version 6.0 or later**.

-* It has been tested with Java 8 and Java 12.
+* It has been tested with Java 8 and Java 14.

 * It supports XJC version 2.3.2 and later (from Jakarta EE).
+Defaults to 2.3.3.

 * It supports the Gradle build cache (enabled by setting "org.gradle.caching=true" in your gradle.properties file).